jannesuuronen/jannesuuronen.github.io/docs/_posts/2021-09-02-business-case.md

 ---
 A guide to the Project Management Body of Knowledge, PMBOK Guide, is one of the books on the literature list in my current course on Strategies, Benefit and Alignment.

-One section of the book that captured my interest is the one covering project business cases.
+One section of the book's first chapter that captured my interest is the one covering project business cases.
 A business case should cover the following bullets:
 - Business needs; explaining the need for the project, the intended value, and which stakeholders are concerned by the project.
 - Analysis of the situation; the project's goals and objectives, risks, success factors and root causes.
 - The recommended option for the project.